SAP-archive/cloud-cap-nodejs-codejam/exercises/09/readme.md

 ### 2. Add a new module to the project descriptor

-This new directory contains all UI files and represents a new module in the context of what we're eventually going to deploy to the SAP Cloud Platform.
-It's necessary to add information to the project descriptor that holds information relating to this.
-The information to add describes will describe this new UI module.
+This new `app/` directory contains all UI files and represents a new module in the context of what we're eventually going to deploy to the SAP Cloud Platform.

+For this to work and be included in what we eventually deploy and run, we must add information to the main deployment descriptor file `mta.yaml` that holds information relating to this.

-:point_right: Replace the content of your `mta.yaml` with the following lines.
-(Basically only the `bookshop-ui` module was added.
-The formatting of `yaml` files has to be done very exactly, so the whole content has been replaced for the sake of simplicity)
+:point_right: Replace the content of your `mta.yaml` file with the following lines.
+(Basically only the `bookshop-ui` module was added, but the formatting of `yaml` files is very unforgiving, so just copy / paste the entire content from here and replace everything, to keep things simple!)
 ```
 _schema-version: 2.0.0
 ID: bookshop